So, things are a little weird right now, huh?

-Here at District Speech, we use either Google Hangouts or Zoom – both are easy to use and have secure, end-to-end encryption to keep our session private.
+Here at District Speech, we use Zoom – it’s easy to use and has secure, end to end encryption to keep our session private.

 In fact, other than the two of us not being in the same room, there’s really no difference between a teletherapy session and a traditional speech language pathology session.

 Benefits Of Speech Pathology Teletherapy Sessions?